 Rhino Speech-to-Intent Engine FAQ

-How many commands (expressions) can Rhino Speech-to-Intent engine understand?
+How many commands (expressions) can the Rhino Speech-to-Intent engine understand?

 There is no technical limit on the number of commands (expressions) or slot values Rhino can understand.
 However, on platforms with limited memory (MCUs or DSPs), the total number of commands and vocabulary will be dictated by the available amount of memory (FLASH).
-Roughly speaking, for 100 commands and unique words, you should allocate around 50 KB of additional memory.
+You can talk to Picovoice Engineering to discuss your use case requirements and hardware limitations.

-Picovoice has done rigorous performance benchmarking on its Rhino Speech-to-Intent engine and published the results publicly in the Picovoice docs.
-Also, the audio data, code, and models used for benchmarking have been made publicly available under the Apache 2.0 to facilitate reproducibility.
+Picovoice has done rigorous performance benchmarking on its Rhino Speech-to-Intent engine and open-sourced and published the results of Natural Language Understanding Benchmark results comparing Amazon Lex, Google DialogFlow, Microsoft Luis, IBM Watson, and Picovoice Rhino to help enterprises choose the best natural language understanding engine.
+The audio data, code, and models used for benchmarking have been made publicly available under Apache 2.0 to facilitate reproducibility.

-Can Rhino understand phone numbers, time of day, dates, alphanumerics, etc?
+Can Rhino Speech-to-Intent infer phone numbers, time of day, dates, alphanumerics, etc. from speech?

 Yes, Rhino can accurately understand numbers, alphanumerics, and similar challenging parameters.
 Watch this demo of a phone dialling interaction running on an ARM Cortex-M4 microcontroller simulating a hearable application.